PreTeXtBook/pretext-cli/README.md

 python -m pip install --user pretext
 ```

-(It's also possible you may get an error like
+(It's possible you will get an error like
 `error: invalid command 'bdist_wheel'`
 — good news, you can ignore it!)